Skip to main content

 About the project

 Primary progressive aphasias (PPA) are rare, incurable, younger-onset dementias that primarily affect speech and language abilities.
 There are three main subtypes of PPA, each with distinct language profiles, patterns of brain atrophy (or shrinkage), brain pathologies, and prognoses.
-While most research has concentrated on the distinct language problems, the team have observed that individuals with PPA develop additional symptoms beyond the language disorder.
-Importantly, some individuals with PPA experience minor movement (motor) problems, such as slow or rigid movements.
+While most research has concentrated on the distinct language problems, Dr David Foxe’s team observed that individuals with PPA develop additional symptoms beyond the language disorder.
+Importantly, some individuals with PPA experience minor movement problems, such as slow or rigid movements.

-This travel award provides a unique opportunity to travel to the UK, work closely with distinguished PPA experts at the University of Cambridge, access their extensive datasets, and gain proficiency in a novel statistical method (event-based modelling) to comprehensively understand the evolution of motor dysfunction in PPA.
+This travel award provided Dr Foxe with a unique opportunity to travel to the UK and work closely with distinguished PPA experts at the University of Cambridge.
+He accessed their extensive datasets and gained proficiency in a new statistical method (event-mased modelling) to comprehensively understand the evolution of motor dysfunction in PPA.
+He visited the Rare Dementia Support (RDS) team at University College London and met with the founder to discuss how similar services could be introduced in Australia to support those impacted by PPA and other rare dementias.

 Where are they now?

-Dr David Foxe works as a clinical researcher at the FRONTIER Research Group, Brain and Mind Centre, University of Sydney.
+At the time of the award, Dr David Foxe worked as a clinical researcher at the FRONTIER Research Group, Brain and Mind Centre, University of Sydney.

 Share or print